Ricoledan/Ricoledan/README.md

 # Yerrr! 👋🏾

-My name is Ricardo and I'm a Full-Stack AI Engineer currently doing R&D @deloitte
+My name is Ricardo and I'm a Full-Stack AI Engineer currently doing R&D @deloitte.

 ## About Me